Some links in this post may be affiliate links

 Kalanchoe beharensis (Elephant's Ear Kalanchoe) is native to Madagascar.

-Elephant's Ear Kalanchoe (Kalanchoe beharensis) blossoms in bright light to full sunlight, average warmth, moderately moist, rich, well-drained soil and monthly feeding during the growing season.
+Elephant's Ear Kalanchoe (Kalanchoe beharensis) flourishes in bright light to full sunlight, average warmth of 16-260C, moderate humidity of 50-55% and moderately moist, rich, well-drained, succulents soil with monthly feeding during the growing season.

 Felt Bush requires repotting only when it becomes pot-bound.
 Pruning is necessary to keep the plant neat and tidy as well as discourage pest and disease infestations.
 Keep reading for more on these growing conditions and how to achieve them.

-Water Elephant's Ear Kalanchoe thoroughly during the growing season and allow the top 2-3 in. of soil to dry out between waterings.
+Water Elephant's Ear Kalanchoe thoroughly during the growing season and allow the top 2-3 inches of soil to dry out between waterings.

 Water very infrequently in the cold season to keep the soil slightly moist as growth is minimal at this time but do not allow the soil to dry out completely.

 Elephant's Ear Kalanchoe grows best in bright light to full sunlight.
-However, do not expose it to hot direct sunlight to prevent scorching.
+However, do not expose it to hot midday sunshine to prevent scorching.

-Should you choose to take the Felt Bush outdoors, gradually acclimate it and place it in a shaded place to avoid scorching the leaves.
+Should you choose to take your Felt Bush outdoors, gradually acclimate it and place it in a shaded place to avoid scorching the leaves.

-Elephant's Ear Kalanchoe has no need for high humidity.
-Average room humidity is adequate for this plant.
+Elephant's Ear Kalanchoe has no need for extra humidity.
+Average room humidity of 50-55% is adequate for this plant.
+Ensure that there is good air circulation to discourage fungal infestations.

 Repot Elephant's Ear Kalanchoe only when the plant becomes pot-bound.
 Use a shallow rather than a deep pot as the plant has shallow roots.

 The pot should be only 1 size larger than the current one.
-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.

 Pruning Elephant's Ear Kalanchoe requires the removal of dead and diseased leaves to maintain the plant neat and tidy and also discourage pest and disease infestations.